jaalto/project--emacs-epackage-template/README.rst

   Emacs.
 If someday the extension finds its way to Emacs, the road is clear with GPL. *NOTE:* `Public Domain`_ is not an internationally viable license.
-* Does the code inlude Emacs Lisp files (\*.el) that do not belong to the project?
+* Does the code include Emacs Lisp files (\*.el) that do not belong to the project?
 Sometimes other projects are included along with the package.
-This is a problem because then Emacs ``load-path`` would containsduplicate copies of the files.
+This is a problem because then Emacs ``load-path`` would contains duplicate copies of the files.
 There would be no guarantee that the latest version from the original author, or standard Emacs, were used.
 In Git **patches** branch, just ``git rm`` any such files and merge your deletion to **master** branch.
 If there is not yet a